etcd-io/etcd/Documentation/design/standbys.md

 Leader of the cluster lose the connection with the peer.

-When the time exceeds promotion delay, it removes the peer from the cluster.
+When the time exceeds remove delay, it removes the peer from the cluster.

 Machine in standby mode finds one available place of the cluster.
 It sends join request and joins the cluster.